advancedresearch/the_century_of_satire/README.md

 which highlighted Jesus Christ as an important figure.
 However, due to this Roman satirical story telling, Jesus Christ became perceived as transcending other translation fables.
 This simple literary device was used to explain Jesus Christ as the snake that was lifted up by Moses in the desert (John 3:14-15).
-A snake that bites its own tale, the Ouroborus, which symbolizes the calendar.
+A snake that bites its own tail, the Ouroborus, which symbolizes the calendar.

 <img width="625" height="621" alt="The Ouroborus" src="https://github.com/user-attachments/assets/b966321b-2eb4-498f-b093-f48642609426" />